 The exhibit is free and reservations are not required.

-- Vaccinated visitors will not be required to wear masks.
-Visitors over the age of two who are not yet vaccinated are strongly encouraged to wear masks when not actively drinking
+- Visitors over the age of five are required to wear masks when not actively drinking.

 - Dedicated entrance and exit routes will be designated at the street level entrance of the Emerson Galleries building.